GET A CALL BACK

 Before selecting any investment option, you need to consider your age, risk appetite and investment horizon.

 1. You are nearing retirement and have a low-to-zero risk appetite: A Tax Saving FD is a good choice for you, as it provides dual benefits of guaranteed returns and low risk.
-You can compare from the Tax Saving FD interest rates and choose the one that fits your investment requirements.
+You can compare the Tax Saving FD interest rates and choose the one that fits your investment requirements.

-2. You need to save taxes: You can claim a Fixed Deposit income tax exemption under Section 80 C to save taxes.
+2. You need to save taxes: You can claim a Tax exemption under Section 80C to save taxes.

 Conclusion

 If you are looking at an investment option that fulfils the criteria of guaranteed returns, zero risk and growth, you should pick a Fixed Deposit.
-A Tax Saving FD is one step better: it is aimed at helping you claim a Fixed Deposit income tax exemption under Section 80 C of the IT Act for investments of up to Rs 1.5 lakh.
-A Tax Saving Fixed Deposit comes with a five-year lock-in period and a minimal investment requirement of Rs 100.
+A Tax Saving FD is one step better - it is aimed at helping you claim a Fixed Deposit income tax exemption under Section 80C of the Income Tax Act for investments up to ₹ 1.5 lakh.
+A Tax Saving Fixed Deposit comes with a five year lock-in period and a minimal investment requirement of ₹ 10,000.
 You can look up interest rates for a Tax Saving FD scheme and invest your wealth in a safe and secure manner.

 T&C